 Communication Studies Graduate and first-ever recipient of the Abigail Tandy Maye Stout Memorial Scholarship inspired to give back

 When Narita Ghumman was a Communication Studies major, she received the first-ever scholarship that was created in honor of Dr. Karen Stout and JB Stout's daughter, Abigail.
 Inspired by this gift of scholarship, Narita, who currently lives in Boston, is establishing a scholarship fund in honor of her own mother.
-Narita recently wrote to Dr. Karen Stout to not only share this news, but to also thank Dr. Stout, which you can read here in the Western Today.
+Narita recently wrote to Dr. Karen Stout to not only share this news, but to also thank Dr. Stout.
+Read about the new scholarship fund in Western Today.

 Communication Studies Graduate Annika Wolters helps Ilwaco High School students stay in school

 After graduating from WWU with a double major in visual journalism and communication studies, Americorp member Annika Wolters returned to her high school on the Olympic Peninsula this fall to help students who are at risk of missing or not staying in school.
 For Wolters, the job is personal—just seven years ago, she herself was missing school at Ilwaco High after one of her close friends committed suicide.
 She understands the many issues that students are facing and is working to create the school's first truancy reduction program.
 You can read more about the program and Annika's work at Schools to absent students: We want you here.